Game Rules

 Place

-Place 1 to 3 cards into your zones (Court, Walls, or Backstage).
+Place 1 to 3 cards into your zones (Protagonists, Protectors, or Conspirators).

 Redeploy